compsci682-sp22/compsci682-sp22.github.io/assignments/assignments2022/assignment2.md

 ### Submitting your work

 **Important**.
 Please make sure that the submitted notebooks have been run and the cell outputs are visible.
+Also, you shuld submit part1 and part2 seperately.

 Once you have completed all notebooks and filled out the necessary code, you need to follow the below instructions to submit your work: